carbonpredict/carbonpredict/README.md

 The solution is dockerized.
 Install Docker on your machine, instructions at the [Docker get started section](https://docs.docker.com/get-started/).

 ### Build image
 Currently the image is not offered through Dockerhub.
-Build the image locally by cloning this repository, navigating to the repo's root folder and running the command `docker build -t carbonpred .`.
-This builds the Docker image with the tag *carbonpred*.
+Build the image locally by cloning this repository, navigating to the repo's root folder and running the command `docker build -t carbon .`.
+This builds the Docker image with the tag *carbon*.
 The other docker commands are run using this image.

 ### List models
-To list the available models, run `docker run carbonpred models`.
+To list the available models, run `docker-compose run carbon models`.

 ### Train model
-To train a model (here *lgbm_default*, a gradient boosting model) with the source data, run `docker run carbonpred train lgbm_default`.
+To train a model (here *lgbm_default*, a gradient boosting model) with the source data, first create a subdirectory */mnt* at the root of the repository and then run run `docker-compose run carbon train lgbm_default`.
 Substitute the model name as the last parameter in the command.
+This will mount your subdirectory */mnt* into the container, train a model and save it to the subdirectory.

 ### Predict
-To predict a CO2e value using a trained model, run `docker run carbonpred predict`. *Predictions through Docker has not been implemented yet.*
+To predict a CO2e value using a trained model, run a command like `docker-compose run carbon predict lgbm_default ./testdata/test.csv`, where the last two parameters are a trained model to use and the location of the csv file to do the predictions for.
+The columns of the CSV file must currently be in the exact order (and including the empty target column *co2_total*): brand,category-1,category-2,category-3,co2_total,colour,fabric_type,ftp_acrylic,ftp_cotton,ftp_elastane,ftp_linen,ftp_other,ftp_polyamide,ftp_polyester,ftp_polypropylene,ftp_silk,ftp_viscose,ftp_wool,gender,label,made_in,season,size,unspsc_code,weight

 ### Run server
-To run the demo server, which offers an HTTP endpoint for calling the predict command, run `docker run carbonpred run-server`. *Running the server through Docker has not been implemented yet.*
+To run the demo server, which offers an HTTP endpoint for calling the predict command, run `docker-compose run carbon run-server`. *Running the server through Docker has not been implemented yet.*

 ## Used source data
 The used source data is published in the [emission-sample-data repository](https://github.com/Compensate-Operations/emission-sample-data) by [Compensate](https://compensate.com/).